alan-phobos/lldb-objc/README.md

 ## Features

 - **obrk**: Set breakpoints using familiar Objective-C syntax: `-[ClassName selector:]`
-- **ofind**: Search for selectors in any Objective-C class
+- **osel**: Search for selectors in any Objective-C class
-- **oclasses**: Find and list Objective-C classes with wildcard pattern matching
+- **ocls**: Find and list Objective-C classes with wildcard pattern matching
 - Works with private classes and methods
 - Supports both instance methods (`-`) and class methods (`+`)
 - Runtime resolution using `NSClassFromString`, `NSSelectorFromString`, and `class_getMethodImplementation`